-What is What Mortgage Payment Depends On?
+What Mortgage Payment Depends On

 A mortgage payment is the amount paid by a borrower to a lender in exchange for the use of a loan to purchase a property.
 Understanding what a mortgage payment depends on is crucial for borrowers to manage their financial obligations effectively.
 The amount paid each month is not arbitrary, but rather it is based on several key factors.
 Recognizing these dependencies helps borrowers make informed decisions and avoid potential pitfalls.